 There are about three types of Gumbo, with several variations to all three of them.

-- Seafood Gumbo, which is out of shrimp, crab, crawfish, fish, oysters, or a combination of these.
+- Seafood Gumbo, which is made out of shrimp, crab, crawfish, fish, oysters, or a combination of these.
 Seafood gumbo does not use clam juice or water; it is made in a seafood stock from shrimp, crab, or fish.
 To give the seafood gumbo a different flavor, it can be thickened with Filé powder, also called gumbo filé.

 - Chicken and Sausage Gumbo is the most popular type of Gumbo, mainly because chicken and sausage are more available and less expensive than seafood.
 Andouille sausage primarily consists of pork and garlic and generally used in this type of Gumbo dish.
 The chicken used is usually boneless white or dark meat.